If you can’t find your answer here, let me know and I will get you the answer.

 A: Acceptable performance is considered barely satisfactory.
 Customers may reluctantly accept your products until they can find someone else who gives them what they expect!
 How long will your organization survive if you are not improving?
 If you are standing still, you are falling behind!
-If you find yourself in this situation and would like help, contact me to schedule your free improvement strategy session.
+If you find yourself in this situation and would like help, contact me to schedule your free improvement strategy conversation.

 Q: What does an organization need to begin performance improvement?

-A: It starts with strengths-based leadership and their willingness to involve their people by making a substantial, on-going commitment to education and knowledge sharing, in the form of visual knowledge management (VKM).
+A: It starts with people-centered leadership and their willingness to involve their people by making a substantial, on-going commitment to education and knowledge sharing, in the form of visual knowledge management (VKM).
 Without their investment and support, it's extremely difficult to establish and maintain performance improvement.
 Trusting leadership can more than double the positive effect on successful people involvement.
-If you would like assistance, contact me to schedule your free improvement strategy session.
+If you would like assistance, contact me to schedule your free improvement strategy conversation.